What is AWS IoT Greengrass?

 How can I connect devices locally to AWS IoT Greengrass Core?

 You can connect devices locally to AWS IoT Greengrass Core using Amazon FreeRTOS or the AWS IoT Device SDK.
 AWS IoT Greengrass discovery is available on the AWS IoT Device SDK via C++ and Python 2.7 and 3.7.
 For more information, refer to the AWS IoT Greengrass user guide.
 You can use the AWS IoT Greengrass discovery library in your Amazon FreeRTOS source code to find and connect to an AWS IoT Greengrass Core device.

 What languages support AWS IoT Greengrass via the AWS IoT Device SDK?

-AWS IoT Greengrass discovery is available on the AWS IoT Device SDK via C++ and Python 2.7.
+AWS IoT Greengrass discovery is available on the AWS IoT Device SDK via C++ and Python 2.7 and 3.7.
 For more information, refer to the AWS IoT Greengrass developer guide.

 Does Amazon FreeRTOS work with AWS IoT Greengrass?